 I have enjoyed teaching or assisting teaching a number of courses across a range of subjects.
-My teaching philosophy uses the science of learning through active learning to promote the tradition of critical inquiry of a liberal education with a rigorous engagement with a course’s substantive material.
+My teaching philosophy includes using the science of learning to promote the tradition of critical inquiry of a liberal education with a rigorous engagement with a course’s substantive material.
 I have sought out and adopted a number of assignments to enhance my teaching.
 For instance, a journal assignment allows students to try out new ideas, grapple with difficult passages, raise questions, and develop a habit of focused writing.
-To assist students with their papers, I compiled a list of writing suggestions.
-A summary of my teaching evaluations indicate that students find my teaching effective.
-Below is a list of courses I have taught.

-I compiled a list of writing suggestions that may be useful to you.
-Regarding citations, I recommend making the initial investment of time to set up a (free) citation software program such as Zotero (which I recommend) or Menedely.
+I recommend making the initial small investment of time to set up a (free) citation software program such as Zotero (which I use) or Menedely.
 It will save you time and prevent frustration.

 - International Relations: Theories and Approaches (MSc)

 - Global Conflict in The Modern Era (BA)